 A few years ago we added Charlotte Mason style picture study to our Morning Time, and my children really enjoy the books as an additional read aloud to go along with whichever artist’s work we are currently enjoying.

 We take turns looking at an art card and then I cover it up.
 Then we take turns giving a narration of the picture starting with the youngest.
 Afterwards, we look at the card again and talk about what each noticed or didn’t notice.
 On a different day or at another time we look at more works of the artist and read one of Venezia’s books.
-We also use a couple of other great art resources for coloring pages and hands-on art projects.

 Other Getting to Know books by Mike Venezia: